-- 1. Write a program to find the distance between two points. - 2.
-Write a program to find the sum, difference, product, quotient and remainder of two numbers passed as command line argument. - 3.
-Write java program to display Fibonacci series up to a limit. - 4.
-Write java program to display armstrong numbers within a range. - 5.
-Given the sides of a triangle, write a program to check whether the triangle is equilateral, isosceles or scalene and find its area. - 6.
-Read an array of 10 or more numbers and write a program to find the - a) Smallest element in the array - b) Largest element in the array - c) Second largest element in the array - 7.
-Write a program to perform base conversion - a) Integer to binary - b) Integer to Octal - c) Integer to Hexadecimal - 8.
-Write a program to verify De Morgan"s Law - 9.
-Write a program to merge two arrays.
+- 1. Write a program to find the distance between twopoints. - 2.
+Write a program to find the sum, difference, product, quotient and remainder of two numbers passed as command lineargument. - 3.
+Write java program to display Fibonacci series up to alimit. - 4.
+Write java program to display armstrong numbers within arange. - 5.
+Given the sides of a triangle, write a program to check whether the triangle is equilateral, isosceles or scalene and find itsarea. - 6.
+Read an array of 10 or more numbers and write a program to find the - a) Smallest element in the array - b) Largest element in thearray - c) Second largest element in thearray - 7.
+Write a program to perform baseconversion - a) Integer tobinary - b) Integer to Octal - c) Integer toHexadecimal - 8.
+Write a program to verify De Morgan"sLaw - 9.
+Write a program to merge twoarrays. - 10.
+Write a program to find the trace and transpose of amatrix. - 11.
+Write java program to find the sum of the digits and reverse of a given number using class and objects. - 12.
+Write a program to sort a set of n numbers using a class.